 - Telescope (Co-ordinates): Nothing is changed here relative to conventional guidecam/pre-image use.
-These are the co-ordinates of the centre of the field (located at the point where the four detectors meet): - Preset RA: HH:MM:SS.sss - Preset Dec: DD:MM:SS.sss - Rot on sky: Currently only the default orientation of 90° is supported for PILMOS observations, no waivers will be granted for PILMOS observations with PA different from 90°.
-This constraint may be relaxed in future periods. - Guide Star Co-ordinates: Nothing is changed here relative to conventional guidecam/pre-image use.
+These are the co-ordinates of the centre of the field (located at the point where the four detectors meet): - Preset RA: HH:MM:SS.sss - Preset Dec: DD:MM:SS.sss - Rot on sky: Currently the only allowed orientations are 0° , for -45° < δ <-5°, and 90° for any observable δ .
+No waivers will be granted for PILMOS observations for any other PA setup. - Guide Star Co-ordinates: Nothing is changed here relative to conventional guidecam/pre-image use.
 Choose a guide star and its co-ordinates will be reflected in the Guide Star and Guide Probe fields. - Guide Probe Orientation: Nothing is changed here relative to conventional guidecam/pre-image use.
 By default the guide probe will be set to the NEG position and its silhouette drawn accordingly.
 Clicking Alternate position will set the probe to the POS position, its silhouette and the Adaptor and Turn Table fields will be updated to reflect this. - Cont.
 Cat. button: This is a new functionality required for PILMOS observations.
 This brings up a file system navigation window that should be used to locate the contributed catalogue file.
 The contributed catalogue should be a text file with the coordinates of spectroscopic targets in exactly the same format as described in Section 6.2.1 of this manual.